A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 515.65.01 CUDA 11.0 - 11.8

-The CUDA toolkit in your container must be compatible with the host’s driver version, but it doesn’t need to match exactly—newer drivers support older CUDA toolkits.
+The CUDA toolkit in container must be compatible with the host’s driver version, but it doesn’t need to match exactly — newer drivers support older CUDA toolkits.

 A Simple CUDA Example